HcashOrg/Hx-Doc/docs/advanced/community-governance/senator-replace-rule.md

 These 10 Senator replacement processes is more complicated, please find it as following:

+1.A certain amount of hc is required as a security deposit before the election

-1.new Senator registers and becomes on-chain user
+2.new Senator registers and becomes on-chain user

-2.Any Citizen initiates a replacement proposal, the process is as follows:
+3.Any Citizen initiates a replacement proposal, the process is as follows:

 - during the period of such a proposal, there should be a normal state of Senator without any campaign
 - maximum nomination amount for Senators replacement is 3, in order to keep a secure system